 Our Team

-Our wonderful therapists are highly trained, experienced and dedicated to providing the best possible outcomes for our clients.
-We are proud that we offer diversity and lived experience as part of our team dynamic.
+Our wonderful team includes are highly trained, experienced and dedicated speech pathologists, an allied health assistant and administration team members to provide the best possible outcomes and experience for our clients.
+We are proud to offer lived experience as part of our team dynamic.

-If you are a therapist interested in joining a committed, vibrant and passionate team please get in touch!
+If you are a speech pathologist interested in joining a committed, vibrant and passionate team please get in touch!

 Christine Porter